Transfer to UM-Flint and Finish Your Degree

 Transferring as a graduate student may seem overwhelming, but here at UM-Flint, we’ve made this transition easier than you might think.
 The information below will help you begin the process and get you one step closer to earning your Michigan degree.

 The University of Michigan-Flint will recognize graduate credits earned in other regionally accredited institutions of higher education, and in other schools and colleges of the University of Michigan, provided the credits meet the criteria of the appropriate transfer policy.
 Programs are free to restrict the number or types of credits it will accept or choose not to accept any credits.
 Students should check with their program of study for further information.
 This policy governs all master’s degree programs not affiliated with the Rackham School of Graduate Studies.
 Graduate credits may also be transferred to Rackham master’s degree programs at UM-Flint by following the Rackham Policy on Transfer of Credit.
-This policy does not govern transfer of credit into doctoral programs at UM-Flint; programs set their own policy but are urged to follow this policy.
+This policy does not govern transfer of credit into doctoral or certificate programs at UM-Flint; programs set their own policy but are urged to follow this policy.
 All graduate programs (Rackham/non-Rackham as well as master’s and doctoral) follow the same process for requesting transfer credit, even though they may not follow the policy on this page.

 Course credits must be transferred in total or not at all.
 The transferred credit appears on the UM-Flint graduate record but the associated grades received for this credit do not appear and are not computed in the student’s cumulative GPA (with the exception of credits earned through the Michigan Intercollegiate Graduate Studies program).
 Credit from all quarter-system schools will be transferred according to the standard ratio of two semester hours for three quarter hours or two-thirds of a semester hour for each quarter hour.